Everest Base Camp Trek Distance

 Day 11: Trek from Namche Bazaar to Lukla

-Important Note: Here mentioned elevation gain is the total/actual elevation gain, not the net gain.
-Since the trail consists of several ups and downs throughout, so real elevation gain differs from net elevation gain.
-You could calculate the net elevation gain by taking the differences between starting and ending points.
+Important Note: elevation gain mentioned here is the total/actual elevation gain, not the net gain.
+Since the trail consists of several ups and downs throughout, so real elevation gain differs from the net elevation gain.
+You could calculate the net elevation gain by taking the differences between the starting and ending points.

 FAQs

-1. How is challenging the trek route of Everest Base Camp?
+1. How challenging is the trek route to Everest Base Camp?

 However, the trek can be completed by anyone with moderate physical fitness and determination.
 Trekking with an experienced tour operator who provides you with licensed and experienced guides can also help to make your trek safer and more enjoyable.